-This article explains the difference between Proton credentials and OpenVPN / IKEv2 credentials, what they are used for and where you can find them.
+You can access Proton VPN using two sets of credentials, your Proton VPN login credentials, and OpenVPN / IKEv2 credentials.
+This article explains the difference between Proton credentials and OpenVPN / IKEv2 credentials, what they are used for, and where you can find them.

 If you have trouble logging in with third-party OpenVPN applications, click here to solve the problem.

-2. In the menu on the left, click Account -> OpenVPN / IKEv2 username
+2. In the menu on the left, select Account > OpenVPN / IKEv2 username